-The requirement to vet all applicants to the police service is contained within the statutory Vetting Code of Practice (CoP).
-The process is guided by the College of Policing's Vetting Authorised Professional Practice (APP).
+The requirement to vet applicants for all Police Staff roles and contractors, consultants, partner agency staff and volunteers is contained within the statutory Vetting Code of Practice (CoP).
+The College of Policing's Vetting Authorised Professional Practice (APP) guides the process).